Why do some books “work,” while others don't? Why do readers ravenously consume one book, while they put down another and forget about it entirely?

-Fulfill the Genre’s Obligatory Scenes
+Fulfill the Genre's Obligatory Moments

 For example, a Mystery must have a “discovery of the body scene,” later followed by a “confrontation of the killer” scene.
 They just have to happen.
-Without them, the reader will be shaking her head in frustration.
+Without them, the reader will be shaking their head in frustration.

-“Obligatory scenes are the most difficult ones for a writer to crack—the discovery of the dead body scene, the hero at the mercy of the villain scene, the first kiss scene, the attack of the monster scene, etc. The reason is that these scenes can easily devolve into cliché.
+“Obligatory moments are the most difficult ones for a writer to crack—the discovery of the dead body scene, the hero at the mercy of the villain scene, the first kiss scene, the attack of the monster scene, etc. The reason is that these moments can easily devolve into cliché.
 They’ve been done to death.
 To come up with something fresh and surprising is an extremely difficult task.”